adityathakkar/ted_talk_analysis/README.md

 The 'Ted_Talks' python notebook looks at a simple statistical analysis of the different properties of the Ted Talk data, to try and gain insights, similar to what an analytics data scientist would do.

-The TED_NLP_Clustering notebook groups the Ted Talks together using a clustering method to try and understand what topics yeild the greatest number of views, similar to what a research data scientist would try to implement.
+The 'TED_NLP_Clustering' notebook groups the Ted Talks together using a clustering method to try and understand what topics yeild the greatest number of views, similar to what a research data scientist would try to implement.
 Also added are lecture notes for the method this tries to mimic.

 ## Results